It’s a pretty momentous occasion for us here.

 So, it is a happy birthday to TechFinancials.

-For the support, in no particular order thanks to MTN SA, The Communications Firm, SqwidNet, Telkom South Africa, BMW South Africa, Vuma Reputation Management, and Huawei Team.
+For the support, in no particular order thanks to MTN SA (Bridget Bhengu), Bonnke Shiplana, Carol Dube and Harold Maloka (The Communications Firm), SqwidNet (Reshad Sha, ex-CEO and now Liquid Telecom), Telkom South Africa, BMW South Africa (Edward Makwana), and Vuma Reputation Management.

-How can I forget Maphamola Lebelo, Matildah Lourie and Lloyd Nedohe (great human beings whose stories are yet to be written), plus my dear family (who have supported me as I chase my crazy dream).
+How can I forget Maphamola Lebelo and Lloyd Nedohe (a great man whose stories are yet to be written), Matilda Lourie (my sister), plus my dear family and friends (who have supported me as I chase my crazy dream)?

-Thanks to all the other corporates and Public Relations Agencies for the support and a special shout-out to H+K and Green Robots Design.
+Thanks to all the Public Relations Agencies for the support and a special shout-out to Angela Chandy (HK Strategies).

 That said, success is still a distance away (it’s like trying to expropriate land without compensation), but we have experienced all the frustrations of being a small publisher in a tough news environment and we are waiting for a catastrophe to hit us.
 Maybe, then we will be a success.